vidinfra/flexprice/stripe_subscription_sync.md

 - Be careful about consistency (retries, race conditions) — e.g. two webhook events for the same subscription arriving out of order.
 - A periodic **reconciliation / backfill job** is recommended: scan Stripe for all customers, plans, subscriptions, compare to Flexprice, and repair missing or inconsistent mappings.
 - Optionally, you could support Flexprice → Stripe sync (e.g. letting an admin create a plan or subscription in Flexprice which then pushes to Stripe), but that complicates the design especially around conflict resolution.

+### Current Issues

+1. In flexprice we cannot make subscription with empty plan
+2.

+#### Stripe <> Flexprice
+1. I want to sync subscription
+2. I dont want to sync any line items
+3. I want to capture all the plan change
+4. I will only have usage charges, in my system and fixed charges